 Rating agencies assess the creditworthiness of issuers and assign them what is known as a credit rating.
 The rating agencies talk regularly to the companies they rate to obtain information on their strategy and business planning.
 This information, together with the agencies’ own quantitative analyses, form the basis for their credit ratings.
 The ratings published by independent rating agencies help lenders assess the risk inherent in financial instruments.
 For companies seeking to raise funds in the capital markets by issuing bonds, commercial paper or other debt instruments a rating from two internationally recognised agencies is supportive.

-For many years, Bayer has had its creditworthiness assessed by Standard & Poor’s and Moody’s.
-Bayer targets an investment grade credit rating post-closing of a potential Monsanto transaction and is committed to the single “A” credit rating category over the long-term in order to offer bond investors a reliable and stable investment in a diversified global corporation.
+For many years, Bayer has had its creditworthiness assessed by S&P Global Ratings and Moody’s.
+As a result of the agreed acquisition of Monsanto, both S&P Global Ratings and Moody’s are reviewing the possibility of a downgrade.
+Bayer continues to aim for an investment-grade credit rating after the successful closing of the Monsanto acquisition and is aiming for the single “A” rating category in the long term in order to offer bond investors a reliable and stable investment in a diversified global corporation.

 Bayer is currently rated as follows: